xuxin0105/Sissi-Xu_CCA_Mechatronic_2020/README.md

 # Week 15 (Final Project Presentation)
 -----------------------------------------------------
 ## "Hello ～ From The Other Side!"
 - In the current situation, we are staying safe to keep a distance from other people, and even roommates are no exception.
+Without any internet, do you feel lonely living without communication day by day?
+People usually express their emotions through facial expressions, but if we don't see each other, what should we do?
 My design concepts have considered today’s special circumstances of COVID-19 and aim to help people communicate under quarantine through images.
 The Remote control communicator ("Hello～From The Other Side")  allows the user to express emotion across the other side of the room.

 ![TCS](/image/PixelToMatrix.PNG)